mynaparrot/plugNmeet-docs/blog/2025-10-27-backend-architecture-deep-dive.md

 *   **High Performance & Efficiency:** LiveKit is written in Go, making it incredibly fast and resource-efficient.
 It can handle a large number of concurrent users and streams on a single server, which aligns with our goal of providing a cost-effective solution.
 *   **Built-in Scalability:** LiveKit is designed to be clustered, and it uses Redis to manage state across multiple nodes.
 This provides a clear, documented path to the massive scale required by our largest users.
 *   **Modern Features by Default:** LiveKit comes with critical, out-of-the-box support for modern WebRTC features like **Simulcast** (sending multiple quality streams) and **Dynacast** (intelligently pausing streams).
 This allows plugNmeet to automatically adapt to each user's network conditions, dramatically improving reliability.
 *   **Secure and Open Source:** As an open-source project itself, LiveKit aligns with our core philosophy of transparency.
-It also has built-in support for passing through End-to-End Encrypted (E2EE) media, which is essential for our security model.
+It also has built-in support for passing through End-to-End Encrypted (E2EE) media, which is essential for our **[security model](/docs/security-overview)**.

 In short, by building on top of LiveKit, we didn't have to reinvent the wheel.
 We inherited a powerful, battle-tested media engine, allowing us to focus on building the application logic and features that make plugNmeet unique.